AriFordsham/GHCWiki/event-log/live-monitoring.md

    called when event logging is active
 5. stopEventLogging(); - stops sending the events to the fd.
 This closes all tags, making the log "complete".
-May not be a good idea to restart streaming to the same fd *///////////////
+May not be a good idea to restart streaming to the same fd */

+//////////////
-/* RUNNING *///////////////
+/* RUNNING */
+//////////////

 // Initialise the event logging system with the default values
 // The API uses state to control the default values.
 More information
-// is available in the SETTINGS section. initEventLogging();// Sends the header file of the eventlog via the fd sendHeader();//Starts sending the events to the fd startEventLogging();// Stops sending the events to the fd stopEventLogging();//////////////
+// is available in the SETTINGS section. initEventLogging();

+// Sends the header file of the eventlog via the fd sendHeader();

+//Starts sending the events to the fd startEventLogging();

+// Stops sending the events to the fd stopEventLogging();

+//////////////
-/* SETTINGS *///////////////
+/* SETTINGS */
+//////////////

 // Sets the destination file descriptor that the eventlog will be written to.
 // Should only be called when logging is not active.
 // Default: a file called <progname>.eventlog
+setDestination(fd);

-setDestination(fd);// Sets the size of the per-capability eventlog buffers to sz words.
+// Sets the size of the per-capability eventlog buffers to sz words.
 // Should only be called when logging is not active.
 // Default: 2,097,152 (2MB)
+setBufferSize(int sz);

-setBufferSize(int sz);// Enable or disable particular classes of events.
+// Enable or disable particular classes of events.
 Argument is a bit array
 // Should only be called when logging is not active
 // More info on the classes:
 // http://www.haskell.org/ghc/docs/latest/html/users_guide/runtime-control.html